About school bursaries

 "Thanks to RHS, I found my voice and confidence – I learnt how to carry myself, to be assertive and to look people in the eye.
 Staff and fellow pupils kept saying 'do and try everything!' and so I seized all the opportunities I could." - pupil on a bursary at Royal Hospital School.

-Although many Independent Schools Council (ISC) schools are run at cost and do not make a profit, many are now able to offer bursaries and fee assistance, so that at ISC schools, one in four pupils receive help with their fees from the school.
-Fee assistance provided by ISC schools is worth a total value of over £1 billion.
+Although many Independent Schools Council (ISC) schools are run at cost and do not make a profit, many are now able to offer bursaries and fee assistance, so that at ISC schools, over one in four pupils receive help with their fees from the school.

 Schools give more than twice as much in means-tested bursaries and scholarships than scholarships that are not means-tested.
-Bursaries are awarded to nearly 42,000 pupils in ISC schools and are worth an average of £9,634 per pupil per year.
+Means tested bursaries are awarded to almost 40,000 pupils in ISC schools and are worth on average nearly £12,000 per pupil per year.

 How to find independent schools offering bursaries